LHS-Code/scioly-codebusters/README.md

 > The Patristocrat is one of the hardest ciphers, because the spaces are not preserved.
 The Patristocrat has 'spaces' between each 5 letters, but these spaces are to be ignored, as they are only for counting purposes (not very useful).
 You are usually given an 'crib word' which is typically 5-7 letters, and can be solved with a Caesar Cipher (I would reccomend using all indexes between -6 and 6, as it usually contains the solve for the crib word).
 The crib word will always be somewhere in the cipher text.
 The most common digram (aka 2 letter string) is 'TH', the most common trigram (aka 3 letter string) is 'THE'.
 Find the letters that appear in this sequence the most, and do the substitution.
 After that, try to find a place where the crib word would logically be used based on the substitution you made with 'TH' and 'THE'.

 ## xenocrypt (difficulty: extremely hard)
+> The Xenocrypt is basically an Aristocrat in a different language (usually Spanish, but could also be French).
+Sometimes, a crib word is given for this cipher; and you must find a location where this crib would fit in the ciphertext, and substitute all of the other letters accordingly.
+From there, you can probably try to make logical words that exist in that language that would make sense given on the context of the substituted crib word.

 # Mathematical Ciphers
 ## cryptarithm (difficulty: medium/hard)